-It’s a question that is becoming more and more common as additional body wrap manufacturers enter the market.
-The truth is, there are many different types of body wraps available today but not all of them are effective as far as supporting their claims to help people lose weight, detox and smooth the skin.
+It’s a question that is becoming more and more common as additional body wrap manufacturers enter the market, and as the craze for weight loss scales new heights with each passing day.
+The truth is, there are many different types of body wraps available today but not all of them are effective as far as supporting their claims to help people lose weight, detox, and smooth the skin.
 Here’s the skinny on the body wrap industry – and why some are more effective than others.

 Types of Body Wraps

 Nearly as long as women have been alive, they’ve been looking for ways to beautify their figures and make their skin more supple, soft and smooth.